NFP Email Marketing Automation Basics

 However, you can totally adapt these strategies to your nonprofit’s particular context and needs.
 Standalone email marketing automation tools, like Campaign Monitor, are very effective and can typically be integrated with your database platform later on, as needed.

-1. Designing an email stream
+1. Designing an email marketing automation stream

 Whether you’re using a Blackbaud product, another nonprofit-specific CRM platform, or a standalone email marketing tool, it’s important to understand what email stream automations are and how they fit into your broader marketing tactics.